grisha765/whisper_tg_bot/README.md

 1. **Clone the repository**: Clone this repository using `git clone`.

-2. **Create Virtual Env**: Create a Python Virtual Env to download the required dependencies and libraries.
+2. **Create Virtual Env**: Create a Python Virtual Env`venv` to download the required dependencies and libraries.

 3. **Download Dependencies**: Download the required dependencies into the Virtual Env using `pip`.